-Class Code Class Title Credit FIN608 Financial Management Theory and Practice 3 Required MKT606 Marketing Strategy 3 MCO608 Managing a Contemporary Business Information System 3 MGT609 Operations, Supply Chain and Project Management 3
+Courses Class Code Class Title Credits

+Required FIN608 Financial Management Theory and Practice 3

+MKT606 Marketing Strategy 3

+MC0608 Managing a Contemporary Business Information System 3

+Operations, Supply Chain and Project

+MGT609 Management 3

-Leadership and Sustainability Micro-credential
+Leadership and Sustainability

 The Leadership and Sustainability Micro-credential is designed to provide students with core competencies in key areas of global business, strategic human resource management, and modern business sustainability, ethics, and social responsibility.
 These courses are extracted directly from the core curriculum of the UBIS MBA degree program.
 Intended to provide a concentrated series of courses in a short accessible format that can later be applied to an MBA program.